 Take a guided tour and immerse yourself in the long and fascinating history of the Traverse City State Hospital -- the 1880-era complex which is now known as The Village at Grand Traverse Commons.
 A number of guided tours are offered.

-The Twilight Tour, offered Wednesdays through Sundays, is designed for those who are seeking an evening adventure on the campus.
+The Twilight Tour is designed for those who are seeking an evening adventure on the campus.
 This tour features excerpts of first-hand experiences from former hospital employees and you'll have the opportunity to hear the creaks and groans as the old buildings settle for the night.
 You'll tour the basement of a former men's ward cottage as well as the underground steam tunnels.
 This tour is for guests 16 years and older; those between 16 and 18 are required to have a parent or guardian in attendance.

 Special tours for photographers are also available.